CyberDeathSicko/CyberGuard_Sentinel/README.md

 # CyberGuard Sentinel

-CyberGuard Sentinel is a powerful cybersecurity toolkit designed for comprehensive security assessments.
-It includes a wide range of tools and scripts for Open Source Intelligence (OSINT), Vulnerability Scanning, Active Directory Exploitation, Privilege Escalation, System Enumeration, and UAC Bypass on Windows systems.
+CyberGuard Sentinel is an advanced cybersecurity toolkit crafted for robust security assessments.
+It integrates a diverse array of tools and scripts, spanning Open Source Intelligence (OSINT), Vulnerability Scanning, Active Directory Exploitation, Privilege Escalation, System Enumeration, and UAC Bypass for Windows systems.

 ## Table of Contents